frankbrown6611/By-the-Power-of-Python/README.md

 ### For Loop

-`For` is an iteration keyyword in Python.
+`For` is an iteration keyword in Python.
 Keywords are reserved so they can't be used as a variable, function, or other identifier.